My never ending, lifelong quest to conquer modern day nutrition continues as I address the misunderstanding of key principles.

 Simply put, people don’t understand the principles and they don’t realize the impact of their day-to-day choices.
 They haven’t crafted an effective mindset regarding food consumption and instead rely on outdated information, nonexistent intuition, family traditions, and links to community.

 They continue to eat like shit.
-They lose track of the little snick snacks, and they forget to count the double-mocha-frappe they inhaled.
+They lose track of the little snick snacks, and they forget to count the double-mocha-frappe they had for breakfast.
+Later in the afternoon you’ll hear, “I’m starving, I skipped breakfast this morning.”

 The Metabolism is the term for the series of processes that break down molecules from food to release energy to fuel the cells in your body.
 Nutrition is the key to metabolism — a solid foundation of nutrients helps to bolster your metabolism and one with too much energy (carbohydrates) throws it out of whack.